 - Guidance and protocol for the serological dg of human infection with Bordetella pertussis (ECDC 2013).

 - Guidance and protocol for the use of real time PCR in lab dg of human infection with Bordetella pertussis or B. parapertussis (ECDC, 2013).

-- Video of Nicole Guiso, former Head of Unit
+- Video on pertussis by Nicole Guiso, former Head of Unit (in French)

 - Current approaches to the last diagnosis of Diphtheria, The Journal of Infectious Diseases – 2000